Hatha yoga is a mind-body exercise

 The yoga breath is often overlooked as a take-it-or-leave-it element of the yoga system.
 Pranayama or yogic breathing benefits your body by balancing the Ph or acid level in your tissues, where over-breathing can result in hyperventilation and insufficient CO2.
 This gas in high concentrations can be harmful, but if maintained at appropriate saturations helps the body regulate acid!
 (Medics call this the buffering system).
 Yoga breathing balances the O2 and CO2.

-Satyananda Saraswati in the Introduction of the 2013 Hatha Yoga Pradipika discusses the central importance of breath work, where, pranayama serves as a direct and practical means of stilling the busy mind, where the action of practicing yoga breathing in its many forms occupies the mind and holds the yogi in the moment.
+Satyananda Saraswati in the Introduction of the 2013 Hatha Yoga Pradipika discusses the central importance of breath work, where, pranayama serves as a direct and practical means of stilling the busy mind, where the action of practicing yoga breathing in its many forms occupies the mind and holds the yogi at the moment.

 That’s a big claim to make, but it has a ring of truth to it.
 People talk of active meditation, an activity that holds you in the here-and-now, like rock climbing or skiing.
 Such experiences are reminiscent of Tantra, the old Indian philosophy of finding the Divine in everyday activities.
 Hatha yoga draws from Tantra’s heritage of Tantra rather than the classical yoga approach.